poparrish/AutoDock/px4/simulator/README.md

 Once the container is running, connect by running `./connect.sh`

 After connecting, run `./sim.sh` to start Gazebo and `./ros.sh` to start mavros

+# Error troubleshooting
+Errors about being unable to launch control_node.py or pose_estimation_node.py when running `./sim.sh`: cd to the catkin_ws/src/drone/src/pose_estimation and `chmod +x control_node.py` and `chmod +x pose_estimation_node.py` These commands give roslaunch the permission to launch these nodes from the simulator.launch file when we run `./ros.sh`